Article · May 22, 2026

 echo "✓ Extension version bump detected."

-Save as .githooks/pre-commit, mark executable (chmod +x .githooks/pre-commit), and configure git to use the .githooks/ directory:
+Save as .githooks/pre-commit, mark it executable, and point git at the folder:

 git config core.hooksPath .githooks

 The hook runs in milliseconds.
-It fires before the commit is created, so a failed check leaves the working tree intact and the commit aborts cleanly.
-The developer fixes the version and re-runs git commit.
+A failed check leaves the working tree intact; fix the version and re-run git commit.

-The catch: hooks live in .git/hooks/ by default, and .git/ is not committed to the repo.
-A new clone has no hooks.
-Two patterns solve this.
+The .git/ directory is not committed to the repo, so a fresh clone has no hooks.
+Two ways to solve this.

-Option 1: a shared .githooks/ folder + a manual git config.
+Option 1: shared .githooks/ folder with a manual git config.

 npm install --save-dev husky